-Today's recipe is for a classic Japanese celebration cake that is enjoyed all year round, especially on Christmas.
-Fluffy, melt in the mouth sponge cake with layers of fresh whipped cream and packed with delicious strawberries, there's nothing not to like about this Japanese Strawberry Shortcake!
+Strawberry Shortcake is a classic Japanese celebration cake that is enjoyed all year round, especially on Christmas.
+Fluffy, melt in the mouth sponge cake with layers of fresh whipped cream and packed with delicious strawberries, there's nothing not to like about Japanese Strawberry Shortcake!

 Where did it come from?